BabylonJS/OldDocumentationSite/content/How_To/GUI/Chart3D.md

 - `dimensions`: Defines an array of strings.
 One per dimension which are used to filter data
 - `data`: Gets or sets the list of values (data to display)

+The data array must containing a list of objects with at least a `value` property alongside a property for each dimension.

 Here is an example of how to create a DataSeries:

 ```